27theo/limb/README.md

  1) Install the latest release from the releases section (see to the right of this on desktop website).
  2) Ensure that your target alias meets the following requirements:
      - Sends "settarget \<target\>" to the game.
      - Sets the `target` variable to the target's name, capitalised appropriately.
-(E.g. "Romaen" as opposed to "romaen".)
+(E.g. "Romaen" as opposed to "romaen")

 Optional 3) Add highlights and echoes to your taste.
 Something like